talon-one/talon_one.js/docs/ManagementApi.md

 > addLoyaltyPoints(programID, integrationID, body)

+Add points in loyalty program for given customer

-Add points in a certain loyalty program for the specified customer
+Add points in the specified loyalty program for the given customer.
+To get the &#x60;integrationId&#x60; of the profile from a &#x60;sessionId&#x60;, use the [Update customer session](/integration-api/#operation/updateCustomerSessionV2).

 ### Example